yashodaadarsh/HappenHub/README.md

 ## Event Discovery Platform

-his repository contains the design and implementation for the Event Discovery Platform, a microservices-based system designed to aggregate, process, and deliver personalized event (jobs, internships, hackathons) information to users.
+This repository contains the design and implementation for the Event Discovery Platform, a microservices-based system designed to aggregate, process, and deliver personalized event (jobs, internships, hackathons) information to users.

 ---